 - Maintenance of an effective performance management system through monitoring and reporting

 - Resolution of contractual claims and disputes

 Using Construction Bid Estimation Software

 Simply having material and labor costs at hand makes the estimator’s job easier.
 Estimators can also use the software to define a job’s materials and labor hours.
 The software takes this definition and calculates the job cost from a database of labor and material costs.
-In this way, the estimator only needs to choose a job he has defined in the database, and the software does the rest.
-This minimizes the chance that some procedure or material will accidentally be left out of the equation.
+The estimator needs only to choose a job he or she has defined in the database, and the software does the rest.
+This minimizes the risk that a procedure or material is accidentally left out of the equation.

 Another benefit of estimating software is that it allows the builder to look at the final job costs and compare them with the initial bid.
 Bids can then be reviewed to see how they can be made more accurate.
 The estimator may decide to alter the definition of a particular job within the software database, calling for less of a material or fewer labor hours.